-Chair Rich McGee gave his report on the June 2014 meeting of Bargaining Unit Council 9 (BUC 9) to the CSUEU Board of Directors (BOD) at this past weekend's BOD meeting.
+Unit 9 Chair Rich McGee delivers his report on yesterday evening's Bargaining Unit Council 9 (BUC 9) meeting to the CSUEU Board of Directors today.
+Here's a copy.

 - Ricardo Uc — BUC 9 at-large (San Luis Obispo)

 - Christina Valero — BUC 9 at-large (San Francisco)